 I started by searching the internet for ideas and to see if anyone had done this before.
 I found many examples of how to make a woman's blouse out of a man's dress shirt, but few maternity.

-I liked the look of it, but all of her examples, she left the buttons in the front.
+One maternity I found that actually works was from a site called diymaternity I liked the look of it, but all of her examples, she left the buttons in the front.
 I didn't want the buttons to pull for the pictures.

 I found in my stash of fabric a dress shirt my husband had tore the sleeve.
 I don't let him throw away any of his ruined clothes, I figures I can use it for scraps or cleaning rags.
 My husband wares an size 18 dress shirt, I found with the shirt I bought I had got a 17 and it didn't work quite as well for a maternity.
 I made both shirts leaving the front in place but turning the back around and using the large piece of fabric for the front.